 Here’s how to do it …

-Log into your WordPress backend, then find and open the post or page you want to add internal links to.
+First, log into your WordPress backend, and find and open the post or page you would like to insert internal links into.

-Next, find and highlight the text you want to add a link to.
+Next, find and highlight the content you would like to add a hyperlink to.

-After selecting and highlighting the text, click on the chain icon in the WordPress WYSIWYG editor menu (< this is an internal link!) …
+When you have selected and highlighted the words, click on the hyperlink button in the WordPress visual content editor menu (< this is an internal link!) …

-If you find yourself In the ‘Text’ tab of the content editor, select the ‘link’ button to access the link tool …
+If you find yourself In the ‘Text’ tab of the WordPress content, click the ‘link’ button to access the linking tool …

-(The tool can also be accessed in the ‘Text’ tab of the WordPress editor)
+(The linking feature can also be accessed in the ‘Text’ tab of the editor)

-The Inline Linking editor will display below the selection …
+The Inline Linking editor appears below the selected keywords …

-(Enter a search term to view related content)
+(Enter a search term to find related posts and pages)

-Click the ’Return’ icon to create the link …
+Click the ’Return’ icon to add the link …

-You can also access the advanced linking feature by clicking on the ‘Link Options’ icon …
+You can also use the advanced linking editor by clicking on the gear icon …

 This brings up the Insert/edit link window …